Kai Forbath: Chicago Bears

 On October 9, 2020, Forbath was signed to the Chicago Bears practice squad.

 Los Angeles Rams

 On October 20, 2020, Forbath was signed by the Los Angeles Rams off the Bears practice squad.
-He suffered an ankle injury in Week 10 and was placed on injured reserve on November 17, 2020.
-He was then released from injured reserve after the Rams signed kicker Matt Gay off the Colts practice squad.
+He suffered an ankle injury in Week 10 and was placed on injured reserve on November 17.
+Forbath was not retained after the Rams signed kicker Matt Gay off the Colts' practice squad.
+In his time with the Rams, Forbath converted four of five extra point attempts and two of three field goal attempts.